Home Heat Pump Guide

 Electrical Supply

 Homes with storage heaters have an electricity supply designed for high consumption.
-Economy 7 meters are standard, and the electrical supply is often robust (100A).
-This is typically more than adequate for a heat pump, which draws far less power than storage heaters.
+Economy 7 meters are standard, and the supply is often robust (100A).
+This is typically more than adequate for a heat pump.
+Your meter may need updating to a smart meter, and your tariff will need changing.

 Disruption During Installation

 Installing a full wet central heating system is more disruptive than a simple boiler swap.
-Expect:
+Expect pipework running through the property, radiators fitted in each room, and five to seven working days for completion.
+See our installation guide for what to expect.

 Removing Old Storage Heaters